dsalomoni/my-ubuntu/README.md

 docker stop my_desktop
 ```

-## To access a directory on your system from Ubuntu
+## Accessing a directory on your system from Ubuntu

 In case you want to make a directory on your host system (running Windows, Linux or Mac OS) visible to Ubuntu, all you need to do is to add a `--mount` flag to the `docker run` command above (either section 1 or section 2); `--mount` has the following syntax: